Coconut: In culture

-A coconut (narikela) is an essential element of rituals in Hindu tradition.
-Often it is decorated with bright metal foils and other symbols of auspiciousness.
+A coconut (narikela) is used in Hindu rituals.
+Often it is decorated with bright metal foils.
 It is offered during worship to a Hindu god or goddess.
-Narali Purnima is celebrated on a full moon day which usually signifies the end of monsoon season in India.
-The word Narali is derived from naral implying "coconut" in Marathi.
-Fishermen give an offering of coconut to the sea to celebrate the beginning of a new fishing season.
-Irrespective of their religious affiliations, fishermen of India often offer it to the rivers and seas in the hopes of having bountiful catches.
-Hindus often initiate the beginning of any new activity by breaking a coconut to ensure the blessings of the gods and successful completion of the activity.
+Narali Poornima is celebrated on a full moon day which usually signifies the end of monsoon season in India.
+The word Narali is derived from Marathi naral, "coconut".
+Fishermen give an offering of coconut to the sea to celebrate the beginning of a new fishing season, in the hope of bountiful catches.
+Hindus often initiate any new activity by breaking a coconut to ensure the blessings of the gods.
 The Hindu goddess of well-being and wealth, Lakshmi, is often shown holding a coconut.
-They are also used in Hindu weddings as a symbol of prosperity.
+They are used in Hindu weddings as a symbol of prosperity.
 The flowers are used sometimes in wedding ceremonies in Cambodia.
+The coconut has cultural and religious significance for Austronesian peoples, appearing in their mythologies, songs, and oral traditions.

-The Zulu Social Aid and Pleasure Club of New Orleans traditionally throws hand-decorated coconuts, one of the most valuable Mardi Gras souvenirs, to parade revelers.
+The Zulu Social Aid & Pleasure Club of New Orleans traditionally throws hand-decorated coconuts, one of the most valuable Mardi Gras souvenirs, to parade revelers.
 The tradition began in the 1910s, and has continued since.
 In 1987, a "coconut law" was signed by Governor Edwin Edwards exempting from insurance liability any decorated coconut "handed" from a Zulu float.

-The coconut is also used as a target and prize in the traditional British fairground game coconut shy.
-The player buys some small balls which are then thrown as hard as possible at coconuts balanced on sticks.
+The coconut is used as a target and prize in the traditional British fairground game coconut shy.
+The player buys some small balls which are thrown at coconuts balanced on sticks.
 The aim is to knock a coconut off the stand and win it.

-It was the main food of adherents of the now discontinued Vietnamese religion Đạo Dừa.
+It was the main food of adherents of the now discontinued Vietnamese Coconut Religion, Đạo Dừa.

 Myths and legends

 Some South Asian, Southeast Asian, and Pacific Ocean cultures have origin myths in which the coconut plays the main role.
 In the Hainuwele myth from Maluku, a girl emerges from the blossom of a coconut tree.
 In Maldivian folklore, one of the main myths of origin reflects the dependence of the Maldivians on the coconut tree.
 In the story of Sina and the Eel, the origin of the coconut is related as the beautiful woman Sina burying an eel, which eventually became the first coconut.

-According to urban legend, more deaths are caused by falling coconuts than by sharks annually.
+According to urban legend, more deaths are caused by falling coconuts than by sharks annually, though the truth is actually the reverse.